The Talented Mr. Ripley (film): Plot

-Dickie's father arrives in Italy with a private detective, Alvin MacCarron, and meets with the police.
-Ripley tries to kill Marge after she discovers that he has Dickie's rings, but they are interrupted by Peter.
-Mr. Greenleaf dismisses Marge's suspicions and MacCarron tells Ripley that the police are convinced that Dickie, who had a history of violence, murdered Freddie before killing himself.
-MacCarron tells Ripley that Greenleaf intends to bequeath a portion of Dickie's trust fund to him to reward his loyalty to Dickie and to ensure his silence.
+Herbert arrives in Italy, accompanied by private detective Alvin MacCarron.
+Ripley almost kills Marge after she discovers he has Dickie's rings, but Peter interrupts them.
+Marge is certain that Ripley is culpable, but Herbert dismisses Marge's suspicions.
+MacCarron tells Ripley the police are convinced that Dickie, who had a history of violence, murdered Freddie before killing himself.
+MacCarron also tells Ripley that Herbert intends to bequeath a large portion of Dickie's trust fund to him, to reward his loyalty to Dickie and ensure his silence.

-Free and clear of his crimes, Ripley boards a ship to Greece with Peter; it is implied they are now lovers.
-Ripley is surprised to encounter Meredith, who still believes he is Dickie and also knows Peter socially.
+Free and clear of his crimes, and with the income to finally live Dickie's lifestyle as himself, Ripley boards a liner to Greece with Peter, who is implied to be Ripley's lover.
+On board, Ripley is surprised to encounter Meredith.
 Ripley kisses her and promises to talk later.
-In his cabin, Peter tells Ripley he saw him kiss Meredith, and demands answers.
-Ripley realizes that he will have to kill Peter, as it is only a matter of time before Peter and Meredith run into each other and Meredith, who is traveling with family, would be missed.
-After apologizing to Peter for lying to him, a sobbing Ripley smothers him to death and returns to his cabin, alone.
+In his cabin, Peter tells Ripley that he saw him kiss Meredith and demands answers.
+After apologizing for lying to him, a sobbing Ripley strangles Peter to death and returns to his cabin, alone.